 Duncan Lewis represents clients at Police Stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal.

-The Duncan Lewis Crime Department is ranked in Legal 500 2014 for its General Crime and White Collar Fraud Work – and has an exceptional track record in defending cases involving HGV drivers, haulage companies or commercial drivers.
+The Duncan Lewis Crime Department has been ranked in Legal 500 for its General Crime and White Collar Fraud Work – and has an exceptional track record in defending cases involving HGV drivers, haulage companies or commercial drivers.

 There are Duncan Lewis offices nationwide in England and Wales – and a criminal defence solicitor from Duncan Lewis can usually reach a client at a police station or court within 45 minutes.